programmable-logic-tools/spartan-doc/Home.md

 which is mostly referred to as the **bitstream**.
 Those memory ICs are usually connected via a serial bus (SPI).

+Although this sounds like a simple task, it is a major bottleneck in (Open Source) toolchain development, because the corresponding companies (Xilinx, Altera, Lattice, ...) provide little to no documentation about the format of their bitstreams.
+Therefore toolchain development must -unfortunately- rely on reverse-engineering.

 The **iCEstorm project** provides the tool **icepack**, which facilitates the conversion from the ASCII representation of the floorplan